List of awards and nominations received by Sai Pallavi

 Sai Pallavi is an Indian actress and dancer who primarily works in Tamil, Telugu and Malayalam films.
-She is the recipient of numerous accolades, including six Filmfare Awards South and three South Indian International Movie Awards.
-Pallavi has won Filmfare Award for Best Female Debut – South for Premam (2015), Filmfare Award for Best Actress – Telugu for Fidaa (2017) and Love Story (2021), and Filmfare Critics Award for Best Actress – Telugu for Shyam Singha Roy (2021) and Virata Parvam (2022), and Filmfare Award for Best Actress – Tamil for Gargi (2022).
+She is the recipient of numerous accolades, including seven Filmfare Awards South and three South Indian International Movie Awards.
+Pallavi has won Filmfare Award for Best Female Debut – South for Premam (2015), Filmfare Award for Best Actress – Telugu for Fidaa (2017) and Love Story (2021), Filmfare Critics Award for Best Actress – Telugu for Shyam Singha Roy (2021) and Virata Parvam (2022), and Filmfare Award for Best Actress – Tamil for Gargi (2022) and Amaran (2024) respectively.
+She won Tamil Nadu State Film Awards - Best Actress (2022) for Gargi.
 She was included by Forbes magazine in their India's 30 Under 30 list in 2020.
-She was honoured with Kalaimamani in the year 2021 by the Government of Tamil Nadu.
+She was honoured with Kalaimamani for the year 2021 by the Government of Tamil Nadu.

 Ananda Vikatan Cinema Awards

 Pallavi has won two Ananda Vikatan Cinema Awards from three nominations.